Skip to the content.

 reminders no Per-case override of the calendar’s reminders.

 extra_documents no Operator-provided document URLs for the AI summary pipeline.
-See case summaries.
+Fields in extra_documents below; rationale in case summaries.

 Multi-docket cases